University of California, Santa Barbara

 A brief description of what should be in lab write-ups posted.

-This year, the course will use Digilent/Xilinx Spartan 3e Starter Boards for labs and projects in lieu of a formal text book.
-Project teams will consist of 1-2 people and each team will need their own board as well as a Digilent Microphone assembly (PMOD-MIC) and a usb-serial cable/converter for quick program debugging via the on-board serial data port.
-These items can be purchased for less than $200 ($149+18+tax/shipping for cards).
+This year, as in the past, the course will use Digilent/Xilinx Spartan 3e Starter Boards for labs and projects in lieu of a formal text book.
+Project teams will consist of 1-2 people and each team will need their own board as well as a Digilent Microphone assembly (PMOD-MIC).
+Because of software improvements, we no longer need serial converters.
+These items can be purchased for less than $200.
 The card and microphone module are available from http://www.digilent.com be sure to get the Spartan 3e starter kit and the PMOD-MIC.
-I have found a good source for an inexpensive USB serial port: http://www.serialio.com/products/adaptors/usb_serial.php -- the cable is short but I have tested the converter under linux and windows.
-They are $12.50 in quantity 5.
+(You can also use the more expensive card with larger FPGA available from the same source, but you won't need the space unless you plan a very extensive hardware expansion as a graduate project.)
 Each team is responsible for their hardware and project demonstrations.
+Please get your boards as soon as possible since they are required for all class labs.
+(You may also get a board from a student of last year's class -- but look it over for "dings" and if possible run the self test.
+The boards have proven fairly robust - the only known easy failure is the USB connector which is surface mounted and can pop off if dropped.

 Lecture Notes: